HEYAN123/hey/docs/react/customize-theme.en-US.md

 title: Customize Theme
 ---

-Ant Design allows you to customize our design tokens to satisfy UI diversity from business or brand requirements, including primary color, border radius, border color, etc.
+Hey Design allows you to customize our design tokens to satisfy UI diversity from business or brand requirements, including primary color, border radius, border color, etc.

 ![customized themes](https://zos.alipayobjects.com/rmsportal/zTFoszBtDODhXfLAazfSpYbSLSEeytoG.png)

-## Ant Design Less variables
+## Hey Design Less variables

 We are using [Less](http://lesscss.org/) as the development language for styling.
 A set of less variables are defined for each design aspect that can be customized to your needs.